 “Everywhere I go I think about my work.
 I can’t not see work,” he says.
 “It’s always the relationship between the environment and the people working within it.
 In Rome, things are much tighter, much more walkable.
 You get to the other side of the city without incident as long as you watch out for the Vespas.
 Its hard to compare it to the States, because you’re dealing with structures that are hundreds of years older and need so much more care than over here.”

-Latini is very enthusiastic and positive about what can be achieved through real estate by connecting neighborhoods to shopping areas to parks to offices, whether it’s his birth city of Trenton, the former Ocean Spray site in Bordentown or the General Motors property in Ewing, which is now being redeveloped as the mixed-use Parkway Town Center.
+Latini is very enthusiastic and positive about what can be achieved through real estate by connecting neighborhoods to shopping areas to parks to offices, whether it’s his birth city of Trenton, the former Ocean Spray site in Bordentown or the General Motors property in Ewing, which is now being redeveloped as the mixed-use Ewing Town Center, a project that he had a major role in guiding.

 Popkin also developed the Studio Park area on East State Street in Trenton.
 Trenton is where Latini sees his biggest urban planning ambition being fulfilled.